The ultimate guide to contract management

 The Summize Repository

-Summize encourages digital contract management with a central contract repository and options to integrate with a business' existing SharePoint or Google Drive.
+Summize encourages digital contract management with a central contract repository.

 Secondly, communication between all parties should be regular and useful.
 Entering a contract is the beginning of a business relationship and, like all relationships, it requires effective communication.
 Set guidelines around how regularly meetings should be held between the parties to flag any potential issues or opportunities.